A volatile love affair with exchange funds and indexes

 Net cash flow to U.S. equity ETFs alone last year was almost $150 billion.

-Yet concern about the impact of such broad-sweeping and indiscriminate investment behaviour on constituent stocks and bonds has been brewing.
+Yet concern about the impact of such broad-sweeping and indiscriminate investment behavior on constituent stocks and bonds has been brewing.

 The latest question mark has come in emerging markets where in a turbulent 12 months investors fled countries badged 'emerging' and baked into emerging indices, regardless of domestic economic and political developments.